Dhorajiya-Kenil/TSA-by-CNN_LSTM/README.md

 The notebooks include:

-- exploratory data analysis
+- Exploratory data analysis
-- step-by-step LSTM and CNN-LSTM development
+- Step-by-step CNN-LSTM development
-- N-BEATS forecasting and uncertainty experiments
+- Forecasting and uncertainty experiments
 - SHAP, Integrated Gradients, and permutation feature importance
-- Transformer forecasts at 15-minute, 2-hour, 4-hour, 6-hour, 12-hour, and 24-hour horizons
+- Forecasts at 15-minute, 2-hour, 4-hour, 6-hour, 12-hour, and 24-hour horizons
-- wavelet-scattering and Transformer/BiLSTM experiments
+- Wavelet-scattering and Transformer/BiLSTM experiments

 Some notebooks contain saved outputs or historical experiment paths.
 Check each notebook's data path and selected Jupyter kernel before running all cells.

 ## Preprocessing workflow

-The modular LSTM and CNN-LSTM pipelines currently:
+The modular CNN-LSTM pipelines currently:

 1. Load `data/indoorAir2.csv`.
 2. Convert Unix timestamps to pandas datetimes.
 3. Sort readings by station and time.
-4. Exclude station 6 to match the N-BEATS preprocessing convention.
+4. Exclude station 6 to match the preprocessing convention.
 5. Resample each station to 15-minute intervals by default.
 6. Interpolate and fill selected missing sensor values within each station.
 7. Add cyclical hour and weekday features plus a weekend flag.